Are you a Senior?

 Are you willing to help out to lower your rent?

-If your response to some of these questions is "yes, " then Home sharing, facilitated through the guidance of professionals, may be the answer.
+If your response to some of these questions is "yes, " then home sharing might be an excellent solution for you.

-Home sharing is an alternative long term living arrangement where two unrelated people choose to live in a::
+Home sharing is an alternative long term living arrangement where two unrelated people choose to live for the mutual benefits of:

 Take into account special needs, personalities, and requirements of each individual.